-Q11 Car-tastrophe is a car showroom based in Stanhope.
+Your workings: Q11 Car-tastrophe is a car showroom based in Stanhope.
 The business consists of one manager and 3 salesman, Jim, Jon and Joseph.
 Each month, a sum of money is paid as a bonus and is divided in the ratio of the number of cars each salesman has sold.
 Jim sold 7 cars, Jon sold 8 cars and Joseph sold 9 cars.
-Joseph received £1,125

-Calculate how much money Jim and Jon received.
+Joseph received £1,125 Calculate how much money Jim and Jon received. , and the second Vour workings: Tour workings.

 Q12 Barber Streisand is a hair dressing salon located in Sunderland.
 The owner Barbara, recently introduced a new system of rewarding her staff.
-At the end of the week, Barbara puts the following in a bag: 5 x £10 notes 4 x £20 notes 3 x £50 notes At the end of the week, the hairdresser who has provided the best service can select a note from the bag as a reward.
+At the end of the week, Barbara puts the following in a bag:

+5 x £10 notes

+4 x £20 notes

+3 x £50 notes

+At the end of the week, the hairdresser who has provided the best service can select a note from the bag as a reward.

 Calculate the probability of not selecting a £10 note.

-Q13 Frame, Set North East female. and Match is a picture framing business with several shops across the of England.
-The business has a total of 90 employees, of which 54 are Calculate, i male. n the lowest possible terms, what fraction of the total employees are Your workings:

-Q14 Wooden it be Lovely is a small manufacturer of wooden children's toys.
+Your workings: Q13 Frame, Set and Match is a picture framing business with several shops across the North East of England.
+The business has a total of 90 employees, of which 54 are female.
+Calculate, in the lowest possible terms, what fraction of the total employees are male.
+Your workings: Q14 Wooden it be Lovely is a small manufacturer of wooden children's toys.
 Last week, the business produced 32,000 toys, of which 40% were checked for quality.
 Of the 40% checked, 1/5 had a defect.
 Calculate how many wooden toys were found to not have a defect.
-Your workings:

-Q15 Sparked Out is a retailer of electrical products located in County Durham.
+Your workings: Q15 Sparked Out is a retailer of electrical products located in County Durham.
 The owner, Joseph Sparks, is analysing the sales figures of two product lines, the Lavazza coffee machine and the Breville toaster.

 In 2016, the total value of Lavazza coffee machine sales was £12,100 whilst the total value of Breville toaster sales was £5,292.
 Joseph noticed that the sales of